suncoast-devs/proposal/README.md

   - **The Current mission is already closely aligned with TIY**

 - Goals moving forward
-  - Expand the scope of The Suncoast Developers Guild mission as a non-profit to continue the work of The Iron Yard's Tampa Bay team: providing access to code education to _everyone_.
+  - Expand the scope of The Suncoast Developers Guild mission as a non-profit to continue the work of The Iron Yard's Tampa Bay team: providing access to code education for _everyone_.
   - Find a new space
     - affordable and flexible
 - Budget